mkead1232/LicoriceOS/README.md

 **"No persistent disk found"**
 Run `./scripts/create-disk.sh` to create the disk image.

+## why
+- my friend joel thought it would be cool to make an os

 ## what i learned
 - PID 1 is special and you have to handle it carefully
 - Copying an entire Linux userland is harder than it looks